Root Canal Therapy Near You

 To begin, let’s first discuss the anatomy of teeth.
 The pulp is inside of your tooth, it’s a soft tissue that is located under the enamel and dentin.
 The pulp of the tooth is essential when your tooth is growing and developing.
 However, once the tooth has completely developed the pulp is no longer necessary.
 This is because the tissues that surround the pulp continue to nourish it.

 When is Root Canal Therapy Required?

-Root canal therapy in Kitchener, ON is needed if the pulp is inflamed of infected.
+We offer root canal therapy near you to treat your tooth when its pulp is inflamed or infected.
 Your dentist will perform an exam and X-rays to assess your tooth and the need for this procedure.
 We provide root canal therapy in Kitchener, ON.

 What are The Signs of Needing Root Canal Therapy?